-Statements made on Nikola Motors' official twitter account on April 4 have drawn quite some attention with media sources saying the automotive company was poking at rival Tesla.
-The statements, made through two tweets, spoke of Nikola's $8 billion in preorders, 100% refunds on reservations and the fact that, unlike competitor Tesla, the company would not use deposit money to operate its business.
+Nikola Motors drew some attention on April 14 when it took to its official Twitter account to boast about its success and possibly poke at rival Tesla.
+Through two lengthy tweets, the electric vehicle firm pointed to its $8 billion in preorders, 100% refunds on reservations and the fact that, unlike competitor Tesla, the company would not use deposit money to operate its business.

 Great news!
 All reservations will be refunded 100% and you won't lose your place in line.
 We don't use your money to operate our business.
 We want everyone to know we have never used a dollar of deposit money in the history of our company.
 All deposits will be refunded < 60 days.— Nikola Motor Company (@nikolamotor) 4 April 2018